 This green set is for capital and lowercase letter match-up.

-This yellow set is for initial letter sound and lowercase letter match up.
+This yellow set is for initial letter sounds and lowercase letter match-up.

 The dark green set is for cvc words and pictures.

 And the gold set is for blends and pictures.

 I know not everyone can use food in their classroom so feel free to substitute pompoms, buttons, or beads for Skittles if you need to do so.
 I have the luxury of no restrictions and no allergies this year so I thought I’d take advantage of it and make this a fun and tasty station.
 You can usually find all the colors you need in a small snack pack of skittles.
 Students carry on the pattern they see on the card . . .

 then open the card to see if they did it correctly.